EnshenZhu/CIS6030_Assignment3/README.md

 1. All related code are inside the Question 3 folder.
 2. The following contents will be quite similar to the question 2.
 However, critical difference should be aware.
 3. This script is going to do the LogisticRegression in regard to the date from the "Admission_Prediction.csv" file.
+4. You may run this script by entering the ```python q3_main``` inside the terminal.
    However, the script withdraw the data from the PostgresSQL rather than the original csv file.
-4. This script splits the original dataset into the training and testing data. **It randomly takes 90% of the original dataset into the training data, and the rest 10% into the testing data**.
+5. This script splits the original dataset into the training and testing data. **It randomly takes 90% of the original dataset into the training data, and the rest 10% into the testing data**.
-5. When starting the script, the output will briefly report the training status as follows:
+6. When starting the script, the output will briefly report the training status as follows:
    ```
    Connecting to the PostgreSQL database...
    PostgreSQL database version: